BMW S63/S63TU Turbo Upgrade Guide

 3. Weistec Engineering W.3 Turbo Upgrade

-If you want to upgrade the existing turbocharger setup on your S63TU, you should consider this upgrade kit by Weistec Engineering.
-This package includes disassembling and fully inspecting the turbochargers after machining the compressor cover and the center cartridge through a CNC machine.
+For those looking to upgrade the stock turbocharger setup on their S63TU, the Weistec Engineering W.3 Turbo Upgrade is an excellent choice.
+This package involves disassembling and fully inspecting the turbochargers, followed by machining the compressor cover and center cartridge using CNC technology.

 Overview: